Gluten Causes Weight Gain

 Gluten consumption causes weight gain and leads to muscle atrophy (loss) in two primary ways:

 - Inflammation – Gluten can cause the immune system to literally attack the muscle and joints leading to chronic pain and inflammation.
-A prolonged immune system attack contributes to chronic degradation of these tissues and subsequently atrophy of the muscle and arthritis in the joint.
+A prolonged immune system attack contributes to chronic degradation of these tissues and subsequent atrophy of the muscle and arthritis in the joint.

 - Hormone Release – In order to deal with this chronic damage, the body produces cortisol as an anti-inflammatory hormone.
 As shown in the diagram below, cortisol leads to increased visceral fat (belly fat)…